MegEngine/ECCV2022-RIFE/README.md

 ## Introduction
-This project is an official implementation (MegEngine implementation) of [RIFE: Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
-For Pytorch implementation, please refers to [this repo](https://github.com/hzwer/Arxiv2020-RIFE).
+This project is an official implementation (MegEngine implementation) of [Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
+For Pytorch implementation, please refers to [this repo](https://github.com/megvii-research/ECCV2022-RIFE).
 Currently, our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
 It supports arbitrary-timestep interpolation between a pair of images.

 ## CLI Usage

 ### Installation

 ```
-git clone git@github.com:MegEngine/arXiv2020-RIFE
+git clone git@github.com:MegEngine/ECCV2022-RIFE-MegEngine
-cd arXiv2020-RIFE
+cd ECCV2022-RIFE-MegEngine
 pip3 install -r requirements.txt
 ```

 * Download the pretrained **HD** models from [here](https://data.megengine.org.cn/research/rife/flownet/flownet.pkl).
 * Unzip and move the pretrained parameters to train_log/\*
-* This model is not reported by our paper, for our paper model please refer to [evaluation](https://github.com/MegEngine/arXiv2020-RIFE/#evaluation).
+* This model is not reported by our paper, for our paper model please refer to [evaluation](https://github.com/MegEngine/ECCV2022-RIFE-MegEngine/#evaluation).

 ### Run